Best 3D Printing Software

 These insights, currently in beta, are compiled from user reviews and grouped to display a high-level overview of the software.

-• Onshape is a cloud-based CAD system that allows users to work from any location, collaborate on the same part or assembly, and integrate with various online analysis tools.
+• Onshape is a cloud-based CAD software that allows users to work on projects from any device, offering features like version control, custom features, and real-time collaboration.

 Onshape Pros and Cons